 The LinkedIn Clinic was born.
 Kortney Jarman (right) is a professional photographer outside of UT.
 He provided free professional headshots to students.
-Meg Erlewine (center) created out advertising posters and provided website consultation.
+Meg Erlewine (center) created our advertising posters and provided website consultations.
 I had experience in training students on building resumes and LinkedIn profiles so provided one-on-one consultations with students to better market themselves.
 That first year, the clinic saw 53 contacts.
 Each fall and spring, we re-offered the clinic.
 Eventually, we joined with the Center for Career Development and renamed the clinic CareerChella.
 The most recent time we offered the event, we served more than 400 students.
 In 2018, we presented about this event at the Educause conference.

 Serving the Underserved

 We purposefully reach out to groups such as the Veteran’s Resource Center and the FUTURE program to encourage students who may not have access through their college to career fairs to join us.
 The FUTURE program is a program designed to help intellectually and developmentally disabled students get jobs after graduation.

 Quite quickly, we found that we wanted to partner with the Center for Career Development.
 We had more attendees than we could handle and we felt it was a natural fit to partner with them on this.
 After partnering with them on the clinic, they have requested our presence at their career fairs to give mini versions of our LinkedIn consultations.